amitsaha/echorand.me/content/posts/aws-network-acl-docker.md

 Communication over IP network sockets involves two parties - usually referred to as a client and a server with each end happening over a `socket`.
 A socket is composed of a pair - IP address and a port.
 The port for the server side is fixed - either one of the [well known port numbers](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Well-known_ports) or an internally chosen port number for your services.
 What about the client side port?
-The client side port is chosen `dynamically` at run time and are referred to as [ephermal port](https://en.wikipedia.org/wiki/Ephemeral_port).
+The client side port is chosen `dynamically` at run time and are referred to as [ephemeral port](https://en.wikipedia.org/wiki/Ephemeral_port).

-Operating systems set a configurable range from which this ephermal port will be chosen.
+Operating systems set a configurable range from which this ephemeral port will be chosen.
 This brings us to AWS Network ACLs.

 # AWS Network ACLs